THEOplayer/samples-html5-sdk/reference-apps/wowza-streaming-cloud/README.md

 - `retry`: the amount of milliseconds which the client should wait to check if the stream is back online.
 - `offlineText`: the text which should be shown if the stream is unavailable, and if there's no `jsonUrl`.
 - `placeholderImageUrl`: the image which should be shown in the background when there is no `jsonUrl`.
+- `queryParametersPassthrough`: setting this value to true appends the query parameters of your HLS master playlist to all other requests (e.g. media playlists, segments, ...).
+This feature can be useful when doing [token authentication](https://www.wowza.com/docs/security-features-in-wowza-streaming-cloud#security-features-for-hls-streams-using-wowza-cdn-on-fastly).
 - `datachangeCallback`: the function which should be called when the response from `jsonUrl` is available.
 - `statechangeCallback`: the function which should be called when a stream either becomes available or unavailable.